wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/mobile-services-dotnet-backend-windows-store-dotnet-aad-rbac.md

 * Visual Studio 2013 running on Windows 8.1.
 * Completion of the [Add Authentication to your app] tutorial using the Azure Active Directory authentication provider.

 ##Generate a key for the Integrated Application

 During the [Add Authentication to your app] tutorial, you created a registration for the integrated application when you completed the [Register to use an Azure Active Directory Login] step.
 In this section you generate a key to be used when reading directory information with that integrated application's client ID.

-If you went through the [Accessing Azure Active Directory Graph Information] tutorial, you have already completed this step and can skip this section.

 [AZURE.INCLUDE [mobile-services-generate-aad-app-registration-access-key](../includes/mobile-services-generate-aad-app-registration-access-key.md)]